Netting Coverage Calculator

 Common mistakes it helps avoid

-• Confusing area with rolls.
-Area is the start; use the Roll Layout Planner to turn it into strips and linear meters.
+- Confusing area with rolls.
+Area is the start; the Roll Layout Planner turns it into strips and linear meters.

 Frequently asked questions